US Ex-Im: Rethinking an agency

 Ex-Im Bank’s largest loans and guarantees go to overseas buyers of U.S. capital goods, frequently commercial aircraft and heavy equipment.
 Although its charter allows it to “facilitate” U.S. exports, Ex-Im Bank hasn’t financed domestic export infrastructure (for example, U.S. ports and airports) or provided long-term support to U.S. commodity exporters.

-The former would seem to be complimentary with the bipartisan focus on infrastructure development.
+The former would seem to be complementary with the bipartisan focus on infrastructure development.
 The latter is key given the Trump administration’s focus on the U.S. becoming a dominant energy exporter, particularly with abundant natural gas being available to liquefy and export globally.

 New Bank could address both.